docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/bridgetalk-message-object.rst

 If a message has not been removed from the input queue for processing before this time elapses, the message is discarded.
-If the sender has defined an onTimeout callback for the message, the target application sends a time-out message back to the sender.
+If the sender has defined an :ref:`bridgetalk-message-object-ontimeout` callback for the message, the target application sends a time-out message back to the sender.

 Read/write.